John Coltrane: Veneration

 After Coltrane's death, a congregation called the Yardbird Temple in San Francisco began worshipping him as God incarnate.
 The group was named after Charlie "Yardbird" Parker, whom they equated to John the Baptist.
 The congregation became affiliated with the African Orthodox Church; this involved changing Coltrane's status from a god to a saint.
-The resultant St. John Coltrane African Orthodox Church, San Francisco, is the only African Orthodox church that incorporates Coltrane's music and his lyrics as prayers in its liturgy.
+The resultant St. John Coltrane African Orthodox Church in San Francisco is the only African Orthodox church that incorporates Coltrane's music and his lyrics as prayers in its liturgy.

-Rev. F. W. King, describing the African Orthodox Church of Saint John Coltrane, said "We are Coltrane-conscious...God dwells in the musical majesty of his sounds."
+Rev. F. W. King, describing the African Orthodox Church of Saint John Coltrane, stated, "We are Coltrane-conscious ...
+God dwells in the musical majesty of his sounds."